MonetDBSolutions/squll/README.md

 those recorded for them in the SQALPEL website.
 The project owner can discard any suspicious result or decline contributions.

+## TODO
+The squll.py drivers should be upgraded.
+It is in flux.

 ## Credits
-sqalpel.py is orginally developed by Martin Kersten.
+squll.py is orginally developed by Martin Kersten.

 ## License